Incivility to Civility

 6. Recognition Programs: Automating recognition programs within your HRIS creates opportunities to mark and reward civility.
 Shared methods such as peer nominations and points-based recognition systems encourage employees to recognize each other’s positive contributions.

-7. Stress Management Tools: Wellness features embedded in many HRIS platforms, such as stress management programs and access to mental health resources, can help employees cope with work-induced stresses and mitigate the risk of uncivil behavior.
+7. Stress Management Tools: Wellness features embedded in many HRIS platforms, such as stress management programs and access to mental health resources, can help employees cope with work-induced stress and mitigate the risk of uncivil behavior.

-HR and Organizational Leader Responsibility
+HR and Organizational Leaders’ Responsibilities

 A Call to Action